-Providing pastoral care and accommodation for RSE workers
+Providing pastoral care for RSE workers

 As a Recognised Seasonal Employer (RSE), you must provide support to RSE workers when they arrive here, while they work for you and when their contract ends.
-You must also provide them with accommodation.

 Pastoral care for RSE workers